Protects from dishonest employees using master keys/codes

 Use Your Own Lock on Hotel Safes

 One of the significant benefits of the Milockie Hotel Safe Lock is its ability to use your own lock.
-While the Milockie safe Lock comes with a three dial combination lock, it is strongly recommended that you replace the lock with a stronger combination lock that would resist an attack.
+While the Milockie Safe Lock comes with sample, very lightweight three dial combination lock, it is only provided as a sample, and it is strongly recommended that it you replace it with a more robust lock.
 The included lock is very lightweight and would be easy to pry open with a screwdriver.

 The Milockie Lock will accept a padlock with a hasp up to 1/2 inch in diameter.